MicrosoftDocs/sql-docs/docs/sql-server/azure-arc/sql-monitoring.md

 * The version of Azure Extension for SQL Server (WindowsAgent.SqlServer) is v1.1.2504.99 or later
 * [!INCLUDE [ssazurearc](../../includes/ssazurearc.md)] is running on Windows operating system
-   - Versions of Windows Server 2008 and 2012 are not presently supported
+   - Versions of Windows Server 2008 and 2012 aren't presently supported

 * [!INCLUDE [ssazurearc](../../includes/ssazurearc.md)] is a Standard or Enterprise Edition
-* The server has connectivity to telemetry.<region>.arcdataservices.com (see [Network Requirements ](/azure/azure-arc/servers/network-requirements?tabs=azure-cloud)for more information)
+* The server has connectivity to telemetry.{region}.arcdataservices.com (for more information, see [Network Requirements ](/azure/azure-arc/servers/network-requirements?tabs=azure-cloud))
 * The license type on the [!INCLUDE [ssazurearc](../../includes/ssazurearc.md)] is set to "License with Software Assurance" or "Pay-as-you-go"

 ## Collected data

 The following lists reflect the monitoring data that is collected from DMV datasets on [!INCLUDE [ssazurearc](../../includes/ssazurearc.md)] when the monitoring feature is enabled.
 No personally identifiable information (PII), end-user identifiable information (EUII), or customer content is collected.

 ### Active Sessions